Treasure of Matecumbe: Plot

 In New Orleans, the foursome boards a train headed for Florida, but are spotted by Spangler's men.
-Reaching Tampa, Florida, the group hires a local guide, Cooter Skaggs (Don Knight) to get them through the Everglades to Matecumbe.
+Reaching Tampa, Florida, the group hires a local guide, Cooter Skaggs to get them through the Everglades to Matecumbe.
 Skaggs betrays them and takes them to Spangler.
 Dr. Snodgrass turns his embroidered copy of the treasure map over to Spangler to save Davie's life.
 Spangler and his men abandon the group in the swamp and head for Matecumbe.
-Hours later, Davie and the others are surprised to see Uncle Jim arrive in a boat, guided by his Seminole friend, Charlie (Valentin de Vargas).
+Hours later, Davie and the others are surprised to see Uncle Jim arrive in a boat, guided by his Seminole friend, Charlie.
 The group uses Charlie's boat to head for the island and the treasure site even though Charlie says it is located in the territory of the dangerous "Cougar" tribe of Native Americans.

 The group finds the buried treasure just as a hurricane hits.
 Snodgrass is swept out to sea by a giant wave.
 The others stumble into a Cougar burial ground, and take refuge in a chief's tomb.
 After the hurricane passes, the group finds and digs up the treasure.
 Davie and his friends are spotted by Spangler and his men, and flee.
 Davie and Thad lead Spangler into the burial ground just as a large number of Cougars arrive.
 Spangler and his men desecrate several graves and structures as they chase Davie and Thad.
 Stopping when they see the treasure chest, Spangler and his men are caught by the Cougars.
 The Native Americans, uninterested in the chest, take the villains off to be made into "squaws"---slaves for the rest of their lives.

 Davie and his friends take the treasure and head back to the beach, where they find Dr. Snodgrass injured but alive.
 Jim and Lauriette, now in love, agree to move to Grassy with Davie and Thad, and Davie invites Dr. Snodgrass to come live with them.